Nonna Restaurant Upper West Side NYC

 This is my neigborhood go to restaurant when eatting with friends or family.
 It's low key, csual with a delightful rustic ambiance.
 Whether it's lunch, dinner, or brunch, I have always been more than satisfied with my meal.
 All thewaiters / waitresses who have served me have been very friendly and attentive.
 I've go frequewntly enough to know several by name.

 On this particular evening we were celebrating a friend's birthday.
 It was a Wednesday so the special was Cioppino, a wonderful seafood poached in saffron and garlic broth preparation.
 Always delicious.
 We started with a medium antipasto plate as well as their homemade mozzarella.
 Friends had Pappardelle with mushrooms, Linguine Carbonara, and Linguine and Clams.
 All were perfectly prepared.
 There were no complaints.
 All of us were chocolate lovers so the Molten Chocolate Cake was a no brainer.
 The birthday girls was given an extra dessert- a bowl with their housemade gelata with three candles.
 The waitresses/ waiters came over and sang Happy Birthday.
 A great evening all inall until I arrived home I was greeted with a lovely mess in the living room.
 A chagrined baby sitter explained that my dog had digested some chocolate.
 Atlas had the classic signs of chocolate poisoning: vomiting and diarrhea, increased thirst, panting or restlessness, and excessive urination none of which he could control.
 The baby sitter had called my neighbor who had taken Atlas to the Animal Medical Center where the vets were able to stabilize him by administering medications to induce more vomiting.
 They also administered activated charcoal to block absorption of theobromine into his body.
 Atlas was fine, but they wanted him back for a follow up the next week.
 Meanwhile I had a stained and smelly carpet to deal with, although the babysitter had done a valiant job trying to clean everything up.
 My kids never woke up during the entire drama.
-I did a quick google search for carpet cleaning New York City and lucked out finding My Home Carpet & Upholstery Care.
+I did a quick google search and lucked out by finding the best carpet cleaning New York City service ever.
 A representative came by the next day to access the mess, gave me a quote and was hired on the spot.
 Fortunately they provided free pick up and delivery service.
 My large area rug was whisked away and returned a week later looking like new.
 The babysitter felt so bad, but I felt she did an amazing job, reacting quickly and then cleaning up the mess.
 No children were aware of anything that had happened, sleeping through everything.
 I actually gave her an extra tip.
 To thank my neighbor I took him out for brunch the next weekend at Nonna, of course.
 Atlas recovered very quickly.
 Although this is not the way you want to discover a great carpet cleaning company, I now have one!

 Lauren K. Phoenix, AZ